On May 27, 1692, Massachusetts’ newly minted governor William Phips established the most famous court of oyer and

 And finally, Stoughton sent the jury back to reconsider even when it found an accused witch innocent.
-The jury, for example, exonerated Rebecca Nourse, Stoughton sent them back to reconsider, the jury convicted Nourse and she was hanged.
+The jury, for example, exonerated Rebecca Nourse, Stoughton sent them back to reconsider, the jury convicted Nourse and she died on the gallows.

-Within two weeks of the court’s establishment, the first alleged witch was killed.
-Stoughton’s efficiency dovetailed perfectly with the religious leaders’ fervent belief that the colony was under attack by the devil.
-These forces combined to create a powerful killing machine, executing 20 people in just four months with more than 100 prisoners still to be tried.
+Within two weeks of the court’s establishment, it killed the first alleged witch.
+Stoughton’s efficiency dovetailed perfectly with the religious leaders’ fervent belief that the devil was attacking the colony.
+These forces combined to create a powerful killing machine, executing 20 people in just four months with more than 100 prisoners still to try.

-The slaughter might have continued had Phips not returned to his senses and put a stop to the lunacy.
-The bloodshed had grown too much for the ministers of the day.
+The slaughter might have continued had Gov. Phips not returned to his senses and put a stop to the lunacy.
+The bloodshed had finally grown too much for the ministers of the day.
 They conceded that perhaps innocents were being killed.

 The ministers urged Phips to act as the allegations continued to fly, including charges against Phips’ own wife.

-In September 1692, Phips ended the court of oyer and terminer, stopping the trials and eventually freed all the prisoners.
+In September 1692, Phips ended the court of oyer and terminer, stopping the trials and eventually freeing all the prisoners.

-In the aftermath, Phips, as did many of those involved, apologized for their actions.
+In the aftermath, Phips, as did many of those involved, apologized for his actions.
 Stoughton, however, never publicly admitted any wrongdoing.
 A life-long political operator, he continued accumulating wealth and political power until his death in 1701.
 He willed his estate to Harvard College.

 This story about the court of oyer and terminer was updated in 2022.